-Imagine going to an event where you were expecting to see your favourite band, and they didn’t appear, because well – someone forgot to book their transport?
+Imagine going to an event where you were expecting to see your favourite band, and they didn’t appear because, well – someone forgot to book their transport.
 Or, you went to a wedding, and there was no food?
-Or you ran a marathon, only to be advised you won’t be receiving a medal for your efforts this year?
+Or did you run a marathon, only to be advised you won’t receive a medal for your efforts this year?

-That’s why you need to ensure that you leave no stone unturned, and why you should make sure you have a checklist to refer to.
-Let’s look at what you should be doing 1-6 months before the event takes place.
+That’s why you need to ensure that you leave no stone unturned and why you should make sure you have a checklist to refer to.
+Let’s look at what you should do 1-6 months before the event occurs.

 What are your Event goals and objectives?